VictorDuranEM/cs50_project/README.md

 In the dashboard, the user can edit the karaoke songs they have added and delete them.

 When clicking the name of a song in the dashboard, the user is taken to a page where they can view the lyrics and the videos for that song.

+## YouTube URLs

+The application internally converts the YouTube URLs to embed URLs, which are then used to embed the videos in the application.